 For many the idea of an unbreakable, wearable camera is irresistible.
 Footage of your experience of the world in motion is easy and posting it on social media is as natural as a friendly wave to a stranger : we are living in an age of instant capture of both the mundane and extreme of human experience and, with this camera, you are at the centre of the the action in your own movie.

 Once the novelty has worn off (after all there are only so many versions your selfie movie you can take) it’s a cute device gathering dust.
 The cost is forgotten but it’s just too expensive to throw away and selling it might rob you of the chance to use it again…but, pick up the tiny shiny cube and wonder: what is it for?

 This was posted to a user group of 52,065 ‘Heroes’

 Like many gopro users, mine sits in a closet 99% of the time.
 I’m 36 and a dad so you won’t catch me doing sweet skateboard tricks or jumping off cliffs.
 Most of the times I use it to take videos or pics at the beach/pool with my family.
 I wish I could get more use out of it because it will or is already obsolete (Silver 3) and I don’t want to eventually get rid of it knowing I barely got any use out of it.

 That being said, what are some practical uses for my gopro?
 I thought about using it as a car dashboard camera to capture accidents on the road, etc. I dunno, that’s just one idea.
 Anyone have any other practical uses they’d like to share?

-One answer is to fly it form a kite and take a look at the world from up there: after all the money is spent- the camera now costs you nothing, right?
+One answer is to fly it from a kite and take a look at the world from up there: after all the money is spent- the camera now costs you nothing, right?